IcQuackson/so_long/README.md

 # so_long

-You must create a basic 2D game in which a dolphin escapes Earth after eating some fish.
-Instead of a dolphin, fish, and the Earth, you can use any character, any collectible and any place you want.
+A basic 2D game in which a dolphin escapes Earth after eating some fish.\

 The player’s goal is to collect every collectible present on the map, then escape chosing the shortest possible route.\